nodejs/evangelism/documents/core_issues/README.md

 ## Goals

 * It will be easier for newcomers to join an ongoing discussion.
-* External communication regarding the uture orientations of the platform will be clearer.
+* External communication regarding the future orientations of the platform will be clearer.

 ## Roadmap